John Leguizamo fine-tunes his new musical ‘Kiss My Aztec!’ - NewsBreak

 John Leguizamo fine-tunes his new musical ‘Kiss My Aztec!’

-HARTFORD, Conn. — (AP) — During an afternoon rehearsal of John Leguizamo's “Kiss My Aztec!,” actor Joel Perez bursts into laughter during a raunchy scene with co-star Krystina Alabado.
+During an afternoon rehearsal of John Leguizamo 's “Kiss My Aztec!,” actor Joel Perez bursts into laughter during a raunchy scene with co-star Krystina Alabado.
 They have probably done it hundreds of times.
 They know it by heart.
 But the scene is still so funny that Perez loses it for a minute, making the whole cast and crew laugh.

 “Keep going,” directs Tony Taccone from his seat.
 And after a couple deep breaths, things move on.